jayantsethi/sustainability-experiment/readme.md

 ##
 A blog to share my quest for leading a greener life.
-For more details, check out the blog at greenlifequest.com
+For more details, check out the blog [here](greenlifequest.com)